otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 02 - Django and MVT Pattern.md

 ### Task 1

-Create the `Studio` and `StudioClass` models above in your `studios` app.
-Add a third field to `StudioClass` of your choosing, such as a duration field or a description field, whatever seems useful, and add a `__str__` method to both models.
+Create the `Studio` and `StudioClass` models above in your `studios` app, but don't stop at what's shown.
+A studio needs a way of knowing whether it's currently accepting new members, and a class needs a sensible way of representing how long it runs for and how many people it can hold.
+Decide the field types yourself, using the Django model field documentation to find options that weren't covered above, and be ready to justify why you picked each one over the alternatives you considered and rejected.

+At least one of your added fields should carry a constraint or a default that's enforced by the field definition itself, such as a class not being allowed to hold zero or fewer people.
+Work out how to express that in the model, rather than checking it somewhere else in your code.

+Add a `__str__` method to both models that would actually help you tell two similar rows apart in the admin, not just repeat the name field back.

 ---